keepthrifty/keepthrifty.github.io/_posts/2016-03-23-engagement-ring-sold.md

 God, I love this woman.
 I was pretty sure I was ok with her idea of selling the ring before this, but when you put it that way?

-{% capture tweet-text %}I married a minimalist badass who can see the path to her goals more clearly than anyone I've met.{% endcapture %}{% include tweet-link.html %}
+{% include tweet-link.html tweet-text="I married a minimalist badass who can see the path to her goals more clearly than anyone I've met." %}

 ## Where the money is going #